d11wtq/oedipus-dm/README.md

 ```

 `Index#map` takes the name of the attribute in your index.
 By default it will
-map `1:1` with a property of the same name in your model.
-If the property
+map 1:1 with a property of the same name in your model.
+If the property name
-name in your model differs from that in the index, so may specify that with
+in your model differs from that in the index, you may specify that with the
-the `:with` option, as you see with the `:views` attribute above.
+`:with` option, as you see with the `:views` attribute above.

 Now when Oedipus loads your search results, they will be loaded with `:id`,
 `:user_id` and `:view_count` pre-loaded.